HypixelDev/PublicAPI/README.md

 ### GitHub Issues

-Github issues should only be used to report bugs and for detailed feature requests.
+Github issues should only be used to report bugs.
 Everything else should either be in Github discussions or use the Hypixel [Code Creations](https://hypixel.net/forums/code-creations.65/) forum.

 ### Usage